GemTalk/Sparkle/Documentation/SparkleInstall.md

 #### Continue, Terminate, and step

-The Stack Pane has two buttons under the header; a green arrow (continue execution) and a red X (terminate execution).
+The Stack Pane/Debugger has two buttons under the header; a green arrow (continue execution) and a red X (terminate execution).
 Individual frame method panes include three icons on the left side: Step into, Step through blocks, and Step over.
 These allow control over stepping through code.

+#### Process List

+You can open a Process List Explorer (purple header), from the Sparkle Connections Launcher Processes button.
+The Process List Browser allows you to view running Smalltalk  GsProcess instances within your Gem.
+The green arrows allow you to see information about the GsProcess.
+You may also open a debugger on any of these processes by selecting the pause button (two vertical bars within a circle).